crosslandwa/push-wrapper/README.md

 Initial version of the app based off blog post here: http://www.keithmcmillen.com/blog/making-music-in-the-browser-web-midi-api/

 I intend to create my own example app to include with the wrapper to demonstrate its use...

-# Disclaimer

-The code is written using javascript [ES2015/ES6](http://es6-features.org/) so expects native Promises and other language features to be available.
-It is only **known** to work in Google Chrome/OS X...